nzdatascience/logo/README.md

 # logo

-Logo edits changes should take place in the SVG file, then use the `Makefile` ( has [Docker dependency](https://github.com/jduckles/dsskills/blob/master/Dockerfile) svgo & imagemagick utilities ) to simplify SVG and generate png/pdf files.
+Logo edits or changes should take place in the SVG file, then use the `Makefile` ( has [Docker dependency](https://github.com/jduckles/dsskills/blob/master/Dockerfile) which supplies svgo & imagemagick utilities ) to simplify SVG and generate png/pdf files.

 # The Logo